Program Outline

 - Neighbours watch out for neighbours

-- Families in a designated area form a communication chain aided by a block map of names, telephone numbers, and addresses
+- Residents in a designated area form a communication chain aided by a block map of names, telephone numbers, and addresses

 - Some groups arrange a patrol by members who walk their dogs in the neighbourhood on a regular basis (Citizen on Patrol)